alexandre-touret/rest-apis-versioning-workshop/docs/03-second_version.md

 Good news/bad news!

-The good one is our API is now famous, the bad one is we must change our API contract without impacting our existing customers.
+The good one is our API is now famous, the bad one is we **MUST** change our API contract without impacting our existing customers.

 The very bad point, is our existing customers cannot update their API clients by one year (at least).
 We then decided to create a new version!